City problem · Geneva

 5. Share.
 A US-domiciled competitor with weaker product wins long-cycle IDN contracts that lock the channel for years.

-Build the US-readable file.
+Build the US-market file.
 Anchor one US site.
 Brief the value-analysis committee.

 Stage two: rebuild the file and anchor one US clinical site.
-Restructure the US-facing surface and the value-analysis dossier to lead with the six signals.
+Restructure the US website, deck, and sales material and the value-analysis dossier to lead with the six signals.
 Anchor one US clinical site with named US investigators producing US-published outcome data.
 The site does not have to be a flagship.
 It has to be visible, named, and in the US.
 Build a TCO model in US accounting language that translates the EU outcome data into IDN-relevant savings.

-This work fits inside a Market Entry Sprint (six to ten weeks, one IDN segment, one device line), a Cross-Border Build (three to six months, full US procurement and channel rebuild), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing medtech lines).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one IDN segment, one device line), a Cross-Border Marketing Build (three to six months, full US procurement and channel rebuild), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing medtech lines).
+Pricing is discussed privately after GMA knows the work needed.

 Before rebuild (EU register)After rebuild (US procurement register)